albertwo1978/gke-poc-toolkit/docs/configuration.md

 ### Sample configs

-We provide two sample configurations:
+We provide multiple sample configurations in the [samples directory](../cli/pkg/cli_init/samples):
-- [`default-config.yaml`](/cli/pkg/cli_init/samples/default-config.yaml): this is the default configuration, used when you run `gkekitctl create` without passing in a `--config`.
+- [`default-config.yaml`](../cli/pkg/cli_init/samples/default-config.yaml): this is the default configuration, used when you run `gkekitctl create` without passing in a `--config`.
-- [`multi-cluster.yaml`](/cli/pkg/cli_init/samples/multi-cluster.yaml): a two-cluster GKE environment with a shared VPC.
+- [`multi-cluster.yaml`](../cli/pkg/cli_init/samples/multi-clusters-shared-vpc.yaml): a two-cluster GKE environment with a shared VPC.

 You can fork one of these YAML files and customize it with any of the fields listed below.
 Then, pass in your customized config with the `--config` flag when running `gkekitctl create`.
 ## Fields